niladrridas/niladrridas/README.md

 ## Introduction

+Niladri Das is born in Kolkata, when he grown up learnt to figure out DC motor as part of remote control toys.
+He completed high schools in collective pure science.
+In 2019, he started Engineering Diploma seat in Lovely Professional University.
+He given his interest in Electronics & Communication Engineering and published his major project in [Raspberry Pi](https://arxiv.org/abs/2405.05292) with skills in computer he choosen further education in B.Tech.
+Computer Science and Engineering.
+As part of his university, he collaborated with Aerospace domain to make Cube Satellite and VTOL UAV.
+Later, he managed his teammates into Smart India Hackathon.

-Hi!
-I'm a dynamic and passionate developer with a solid foundation from microprocessor, wielding a diverse skill set in ML, command-line-interface, programming.
-I active in leveraging the latest trends like [Kubernetes](https://kubernetes.io/) and [Ansible](https://www.ansible.com/), [Red Hat Enterprise Linux](https://www.redhat.com/en) and simulating networks in [Cisco Packet Traccer](https://www.netacad.com/courses/packet-tracer), [GNS3](https://www.gns3.com), always eager to conquer new challenges.
+He is a dynamic and passionate developer with a foundation from coursework in the microprocessor, diverse skill set in ML, command-line-interface, programming.
+He actively leveraging the latest trends like [Kubernetes](https://kubernetes.io/) and [Ansible](https://www.ansible.com/), [Red Hat Enterprise Linux](https://www.redhat.com/en) and simulating networks in [Cisco Packet Traccer](https://www.netacad.com/courses/packet-tracer), [GNS3](https://www.gns3.com).

-Here’s a powerful overview of my key skills and expertise:
+Here’s a powerful overview of his key skills and expertise now in IIT:

 **Minor in Data Science and Machine Learning:**